 Current and recent projects include:

-- research about quality, person-centred models in aged care (with Macquarie University, RMIT University, the Health Services Union and United Voice, 2019)
+- research about person-centred models in aged care (with Macquarie University, RMIT University, the Health Services Union and United Voice, 2019);

-- a study of the domestic and family violence and sexual assault workforces in Australia (commissioned by Department of Social Services, 2017-18);
+- National Survey of the Domestic and Family Violence and Sexual Assault Workforces in Australia (commissioned by Department of Social Services, 2017-18).
+Datasets are available here;

 - analysing information from the Australian Charities and Not-for-profits Commission to develop new knowledge about charities' characteristics, activities and finances (2015-18);

 - analysing the impact of NDIS pricing arrangements on service quality and decent work (with the Health Services Union, Australian Services Union and United Voice, 2017);

 - workforce issues in community services (with NCOSS and Homelessness NSW, 2017);

 - and an ARC Linkage Project examining government purchasing of child welfare services in China (2017-20).

 Dr Cortis is part of the ACOSS Policy Advisor Network and Associate Editor of the Australian Journal of Social Issues.
 From 2014 to 2016 Natasha led a study of strategies to promote women's economic security following domestic violence, funded by Australia's National Research Organisation on Women's Safety.
 Evidence provided to the Fair Work Commission can be found here.
 Dr Cortis' submission to the Australian Parliament's inquiry into market readiness of the NDIS can be found here.